Spring 2007 Fellows

 Upon receiving her master's, Michelle became a Mississippi Delta corps member of Teach for America in Helena, Arkansas.
 As a reading and writing teacher, Michelle sought to motivate her students to develop a reflective capacity and lifelong passion for the written word.

-Michelle has been published in the New York Times and L.A.
+Michelle has been published in the New York Times, Public Books and L.A.
 Review of Books.
-Following her current clerkship, Michelle will clerk for the Hon.
-Claudia Wilken, chief judge of the Northern District of California.

-DROR LADIN is currently a Skadden Fellow at the ACLU Immigrants' Rights Project in New York.
+DROR LADIN is currently a Staff Attorney with the ACLU National Security Project

 Born in Boston, Dror is the son of two naturalized US citizens who were born in Israel and immigrated to the US in 1978.